PacktPublishing/Practical-Python-Programming-for-IoT-2E/chapter13/README.md

 * `pico` folder - Pico MicroPython Code

+**Please Note** - The Pico examples in this chapter use the Pico's internal ADC, not an ADS1115 Module.

   * `version1_eventloop_pico` - Folder with __Event-Loop__ version of code

     * `main.py` - Main program